 Applications should include a high-quality project abstract that summarizes the proposed project in 250-400 words.
-Project abstracts should be-
+Project abstracts not submitted in the template below should be-

 - Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using the form's standard 12-point font (with 1-inch margins).